$0 Victoria Foster Care Quick-Start Checklist

 Undertakings — An agreement by the parents to take specific actions (e.g., engage with parenting programs) in exchange for the court not making a more restrictive order.
 The child may remain at home or in care during this period.

-Supervision Order — The child remains with or returns to their family, but DFFH actively supervises the situation.
+Family Preservation Order — The child remains with or returns to their family, while DFFH supervises the situation.

 Family Reunification Order — The child is placed in out-of-home care, but the goal is specifically to work toward the child returning to their birth family within the order period.